yishakarsenal-rgb/saiket-systems-task-5/README.md

 # Tech Blog and Study Resource Hub Saiket Systems Internship Task 5

-A modern, interactive blogging platform and developer resource hub built with HTML5, CSS3, and Vanilla JavaScript**.
-Deployed live on Vercel as part of the **Saiket Systems** Web Development Internship.
+A modern, interactive blogging platform and developer resource hub built with HTML5, CSS3, and Vanilla JavaScript.
+Deployed live on Vercel as part of the Saiket Systems Web Development Internship.

 ---